R-kill-9/HTB-Notes/Tools.md

 It's very useful for activate or deactivate burpsuite.

-## Burp Suite
+## Burpsuite
-**Burp Suite** consists of various modules that work together to perform different security testing tasks.
+**Burpsuite** consists of various modules that work together to perform different security testing tasks.
 These modules include:

 1. Proxy: It acts as an intermediary between the web browser and the target application, allowing users to intercept and modify HTTP/S requests and responses.
 This helps in identifying vulnerabilities and testing application behavior.